Donations

 No, we do not pay donors for platelet donations.
 Instead, we show appreciation for our donors through rewards and giveaways.

-To say thank you to our platelet donors — who are so often depended on, come rain or shine — we're giving away umbrellas like the one shown below to all first-time platelet donors.
-Donors who make their second-ever platelet donation will receive a free blanket as an additional token of our appreciation.
+To say thank you to our platelet donors — who are so often depended on, and who truly are the BIG DEAL for patients who rely on platelets, we're giving away totes like the one shown below to all first-time platelet donors.
+Donors who make their second-ever platelet donation will receive a free tumbler as an additional token of our appreciation.
 Don't wait too long to donate, though, as these rewards are only available while supplies last.

 So what are you waiting for?
 Come donate platelets with us and know that you'll be saving lives... and staying dry!